 How long do lemon poppy seed muffins keep?

-For BEST flavor and texture, consume these the day you make them.
-Otherwise, store them in an airtight container in the fridge.
+For BEST flavor and texture consume these the day you make them, especially when they’re still warm.
+Otherwise, store them in an airtight container in the refrigerator for a couple days.

 For more muffin recipes, check out my: